mariusbock/dl-for-har/tutorial_notebooks/README.md

 - Validation and Testing: https://colab.research.google.com/github/mariusbock/dl-for-har/blob/main/tutorial_notebooks/solutions/validation_and_testing_solution.ipynb
 - Next Research Steps: https://colab.research.google.com/github/mariusbock/dl-for-har/blob/main/tutorial_notebooks/solutions/next_research_steps_solution.ipynb
 - (Optional) Example Point Classification 2D: https://colab.research.google.com/github/mariusbock/dl-for-har/blob/main/tutorial_notebooks/solutions/example_point_classification2d.ipynb

+**Important**: In order for the notebooks to be run properly, one needs to run some mandatory code (seen in the first code cell of each notebook).
+Set `use_colab=True` in order for the code to run every necessary prerequisite when using Google Colab.

 ### Local deployment

+All notebooks are also possible to be run locally.
+To do so make sure that your Python distribution has all necessary packages installed which are mentioned in the `requirements.txt` of the main GitHub repository.
+Also make sure to set `use_colab=False` within the first code cell of each notebook.
+Using local deployment you will be also able to switch out the dataset which is loaded within the tutorial notebooks.
+To do so download the preprocessed datasets which work with the repository from [here](https://uni-siegen.sciebo.de/s/sMWQ2vJhDzM6sil) (PW: iswc21).